Bloc/portfolio-iro/_portfolio/aslwiki.md

 layout: post
 title: SLWiki
 feature-img: "img/hubble_img.jpg"
-thumbnail-path: "img/slwiki/slwiki_landing.png"
+thumbnail-path: "img/slwiki/slwiki_edit.png"
-short-description: Create public and private markdown wikis.
+short-description: A Rails app to create public and private markdown wikis.

 ---
+SLWiki creates public and private markdown wikis.
+Try it out here: [SLWiki](https://shielded-falls-24557.herokuapp.com/)

 GradeAssist is a grading application developed as the capstone project for Bloc.
 It is currently being used by the teachers in the Port of Entry ESL program at Queensborough Community College.

 {:.center}